fedoco/itc-reporter/README.md

 ./reporter.py -u your@apple-id.com -p "iTC Access" -a 2821955 getSalesReport 85442109 Daily 20160818
 ```

-Likewise, the following example fetches a financial report for sales in the US in the first period of 2016 (according to Apple's fiscal calendar):
+Likewise, the following example fetches a financial report for sales in the US region in the first period of 2016 (according to Apple's fiscal calendar):

 ```sh
 ./reporter.py -u your@apple-id.com -p "iTC Access" -a 2821955 getFinancialReport 85442109 US 2016 01
 ```

 These examples should do for a quick introduction.
-Don't forget to read Apple's [reference documentation for Reporter](https://help.apple.com/itc/appsreporterguide/).
+Don't forget to read Apple's [reference documentation](https://help.apple.com/itc/appsreporterguide/) for **Reporter**.
 Also, you can get further help for a specific command by supplying `-h` after the command's name.
 For example:

 ```sh
 ./reporter.py getFinancialReport -h